MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-product-recommendation.md

 manager: shellyha
 ---

-# Product recommendation prediction (preview) sample guide
+# Product recommendation prediction sample guide

 We'll walk you through an end to end example of product recommendation prediction using the sample data provided below.